nidza07/nidza07.github.io/QC-docs/general usage.md

 ##### Channel options
 Once you choose a channel to customize, you have the following options:

-- Speech: Lets you choose when should the messages of that channel automatically be spoken.
+- Speech: Lets you choose when the messages of that channel should automatically be spoken.
 The options are never, if active (speaks the message if the Playroom window is focused), if inactive (speaks the message if the Playroom window is not focused), and always.
 - Sound: Offers you the same options you have for speech, but this controls when should this channel be allowed to play its sounds.
 - Sound type: Lets you choose if the sounds of this channel should belong to the standard sounds category, or the notifications.
 - Don't display in history: Completely hides the messages of this channel.
-They will not be shown in the history, neither in the history edit box, nor when reviewing the history with page up or down.
+They will not be shown in history, neither in the history edit box, nor when reviewing the history with page up or down.
 - Visual options: Below this, you have a list of several options to customize the visual appearance of the channel.
 You can make its messages bold, underline or italic, as well as change the color of its text.

 #### Views